-Investigation by marine accident tribunal
+167 Investigation by marine accident tribunal

-- (1) The Committee may, if there has been an accident, and whether or not an inquiry under Article 166 has been instituted or completed in respect of the accident, cause an investigation to be held by a marine accident tribunal consisting of a chairman and, subject to paragraph (5), one or more assessors, all of whom are to be appointed by the Bailiff. - (2) The chairman shall be a person who is qualified to be an arbitrator under Article 162(4)(d), and an assessor shall be a person so qualified under Article 162(4)(a), (b) or (c).

-- (3) The tribunal has, in holding its investigation, all the powers, including power to award and enforce the payment of costs, of the Magistrate's Court, and in particular it has the power - - (a) to inquire into the conduct of an officer or seaman; and - (b) if it is satisfied that any of the matters mentioned in paragraph (1)(a) to (c) of Article 39 apply and if, in the case of a matter mentioned in paragraph (1)(a) or (b) of that Article, it is further satisfied that the conduct caused or contributed to the accident, to - - cancel or suspend a certificate issued to the officer or seaman under Article 29, or - (ii) censure him. - (4) Articles 39(4), 41(3) and 44 apply with regard to the delivery up of a certificate that has been cancelled or suspended by the tribunal except that each reference to "the person holding the inquiry" shall be read as a reference to "the tribunal". - (5) If a question of the cancellation or suspension of a certificate of an officer or seaman is likely to arise the tribunal shall comprise a chairman and two or more assessors. - (6) If the tribunal orders the cancellation or suspension of a certificate of an officer or seaman under this Article, the officer or seaman may appeal against the order within 28 days to the Royal Court. - (7) Article 43(2) applies with regard to the making of Rules of Court relating to appeals under paragraph (6). - (8) The tribunal shall, on the conclusion of the investigation, prepare a report on it and submit the report to the Committee.
+- (1) The Minister may, if there has been an accident, and whether or not an inquiry under Article 166 has been instituted or completed in respect of the accident, cause an investigation to be held by a marine accident tribunal consisting of a chairman and, subject to paragraph (5), one or more assessors, all of whom are to be appointed by the Bailiff. - (2) The chairman shall be a person who is qualified to be an arbitrator under Article 162(4)(d), and an assessor shall be a person so qualified under Article 162(4)(a), (b) or (c). - (3) The tribunal has, in holding its investigation, all the powers, including power to award and enforce the payment of costs, of the Magistrate's Court, and in particular it has the power - (a) to inquire into the conduct of an officer or seaman; and - (b) if it is satisfied that any of the matters mentioned in paragraph (1)(a) to (c) of Article 39 apply and if, in the case of a matter mentioned in paragraph (1)(a) or (b) of that Article, it is further satisfied that the conduct caused or contributed to the accident, to - (i) cancel or suspend a certificate issued to the officer or seaman under Article 29, or - (ii) censure him or her. - (4) Articles 39(4), 41(3) and 44 apply with regard to the delivery up of a certificate that has been cancelled or suspended by the tribunal except that each reference to "the person holding the inquiry" shall be read as a reference to the "tribunal". - (5) If a question of the cancellation or suspension of a certificate of an officer or seaman is likely to arise the tribunal shall comprise a chairman and 2 or more assessors. - (6) If the tribunal orders the cancellation or suspension of a certificate of an officer or seaman under this Article, the officer or seaman may appeal against the order within 28 days to the Royal Court. - (7) Article 43(2) applies with regard to the making of Rules of Court relating to appeals under paragraph (6). - (8) The tribunal shall, on the conclusion of the investigation, prepare a report on it and submit the report to the Minister. - (9) The Minister may exercise a power in Article 45(a) to (c) if he or she is of the opinion that the justice of the case requires it. - (10) The Minister may by Order make provisions for the conduct of investigations under this Article.